-The Truth and Reconciliation Commission Act 2005, on which the commission is based states that it has a mandate to promote national peace, security, unity and reconciliation by:
+The Truth and Reconciliation Commission Act 2005, on which the commission was based states that it had a mandate to promote national peace, security, unity and reconciliation by:

 i) investigating gross human rights violations and violations of international humanitarian law as well as abuses that occurred, including massacres, sexual violations, murder, extra-judicial killings and economic crimes, such as the exploitation of natural or public resources to perpetuate armed conflicts, during the period January 1979 to 14 October 2003 although it could also explore the period before 1979;

 ii) providing a forum to address impunity;